platformsh/platformsh-docs/src/administration/integrations/notifications.md

 Any notification will now trigger an alert in PagerDuty.

-### WebHooks notifications
+### Webhooks notifications

-A notification can trigger a message to be sent to a Web endpoint.
+A notification can trigger a message to be sent to a web endpoint.

 To do so, register a `health.webhook` integration as follows: